 - Stay connected and pre-buy a local SIM card.
 The airport sells SIM cards for 30 SGD a piece, but you can buy a Singapore SIM card for a third of the price here!
 Just head to the pick-up counter at Changi Airport once you arrive.

 - You pretty much never have to pay full price for admissions tickets in Singapore.
-Just click here and search for places you want to go, and book online for discounted entry!
+Just click here and search for places you want to go, and book online for discounted entry or head on over here to read more about how to use Klook to book travel experiences.

 - There is no “best time of year” to visit Singapore.
 It is a tropical country and is hot all year-round, though there may be more rain during the summer months from June to August.